top of page

 What do Bears do?

-Learn knife safety and earn your Whittling Chip | Prepare and perform skits at campfire program | Plan a cooked lunch or dinner that is nutritious and balanced | Tie two half hitches and explain what the hitch is used for | Identify six signs that any mammals, birds, insects, reptiles, or plants are living nearby | And much more.
+Learn knife safety | Prepare and perform skits at campfire program | Plan a cooked lunch or dinner that is nutritious and balanced | Tie two half hitches and explain what the hitch is used for | Identify six signs that any mammals, birds, insects, reptiles, or plants are living nearby | And much more.

 What do Webelos do?